momoko8443/vscode-library-version/README.md

 ## Features

-library-version could list all versions of dependent libraries (npm packages)
+library-version could list all versions of dependent libraries (npm packages and bower packages)

 ## Usage
 * Press F1 to popup Command Palette
-* Type "Version: npm packages" then press Enter
+* Type "Version: npm packages" or "Version: bower packages" then press Enter
 * All packages' version will be display in package.versions

 ## Known Issues